biscuitboost/yourbanger-fe/src/pages/refund-policy.md

 - Refunds are issued to the original payment method
 - Processing time: 5-7 business days
-- Unused credits will be deactivated upon refund
+- If a refund is issued for an order, access to that order may be revoked
 - You'll receive a confirmation email once the refund is processed

 ## Non-Refundable Situations

 Refunds cannot be issued for:

-- Songs created more than 30 days ago
+- Orders created more than 30 days ago
-- Credits that have already been fully used
-- Songs that were successfully created as described
+- Orders that were successfully created as described
 - Dissatisfaction with the story/lyrics you provided (we can remake these!)

-## Credit System

-- Credits never expire
-- Unused credits remain in your account
-- If you request a refund, only unused credits can be refunded
-- Used credits (songs already generated) are non-refundable unless there was a technical issue

 ## Technical Issues